astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 similar (and in Einstein notation, you leave out the $i$, as well).
 This means, in a very real but very odd sense, changing speeds actually rotates space and time into each other, in much the same way that rotating axes rotates $x$ and $y$ into each other.

 Four-vectors maintain the same "size" in this rotation, but how much of it is space and how much of it is time will change.
-We'll come back to this again in [Chapter 7](ch4vel), when we explore the four-velocity.
-The overall size of the velocity stays the same (the speed of light), but if you change your relative speed of your reference frame, you rotate how much of that velocity is through space, and how much through time.
+If you hold out your arm, your arm will extend through space both horizontally and vertically.
+If you rotate your arm at the shoulder, your arm will stay the same length, but how much is vertical and how much is horizontal will change.
+And yet we don't think about horizontal and vertical as being that different from each other -- you might even feel odd talking about a horizontal and vertical part of your arm.
+But if you perform a Lorentz transformation, how much a four dislacement extends through time and how much through space will shift accordingly.
+Changing relative speed is like rotating through spacetime.

 The letter $\phi$ in these equations is called the "rapidity", and it depends on
 $\beta$ as